Gold in medicine

 Beyond RDT technology, new, more advanced diagnostic technologies are being developed for specific diseases, applying the unique properties of gold nanoparticles.

-With World Gold Council support, researchers at Imperial College London are also working on improving HIV/AIDS diagnosis technologies.
+With World Gold Council support, researchers at Imperial College London worked on improving HIV/AIDS diagnosis technologies.
 Their experimental gold nanoparticle techniques are able to sense the presence of a target molecule at ultra-low concentration, improving early detection of the disease.

 Prostate cancer is the second-most common cancer among men in the United States, and more than 27,000 men die of the disease each year nationally, according to the Prostate Cancer Foundation.
 The high death toll is partly because the disease has few symptoms in its early stages, meaning that it is difficult to detect.